 To build her den, the female excavates a small snow cave—just large enough for her to turn around in.
 She then waits for the snow to close the entrance tunnel.

-Between November and early January, the mother bear gives birth to one, two, or three cubs in November or December.
+Wild polar bear cubs are most often born in December.
+The mother bear gives birth to one, two, or three cubs.
 Twins are most common.

 The family remains in the den until March or early April.
 During her entire time in the den—four to eight months—the mother doesn't eat or drink.
 Her sole purpose is to provide for her cubs.